General Terms

 8.1 The Customer must take care when using the vehicle and regularly check the levels of oil and water as well as the tyre pressure.
 The vehicle may only be driven in a safe condition that is in accordance with legal requirements.

-8.2 The Customer shall take the vehicle to be serviced as soon as a service indicator is activated in the vehicle..
+8.2 The Customer shall take the vehicle to be serviced as soon as a service indicator is activated in the vehicle.

 9.1 At handover of the vehicle, Clyde shall ensure that the vehicle has the correct tyres.
 Clyde decides on the size, make, brand and material of the respective tyres at its own discretion.

 10.4 Recognition of third-party claims is not permitted.
-The Customer must follow the instructions of Clyde and/or the insurer with regard to repairing damage.
+The Customer must follow the instructions of Clyde and/or the insurer with regard to repairing the damage.

-10.5 Vehicle damage (including minor damage, such as minor damage to paintwork that can be polished up or the replacement of small components screwed or stuck on to the vehicle), where
+10.5 Vehicle damage (including minor damage such as slight damage to paintwork that can be polished up or the replacement of small components screwed or stuck on to the vehicle), where not covered by comprehensive insurance or falling within the deductible of the comprehensive coverage, as well as the full deductible in the case of damage caused by collision shall be borne by the Customer.

 10.6 In the case of total loss (write-off) or theft of the vehicle, Clyde has the right to terminate the contract without notice.

-A motor vehicle liability insurance
+1. Third-party motor liability insurance

-A comprehensive insurance in the event of a collision
+2. Comprehensive insurance in the event of a collision

 The following deductibles apply to pool vehicles:

-Motor vehicle liability insurance: CHF 1,000
+1. Motor vehicle liability insurance: CHF 1,000

-Comprehensive insurance in the event of a collision: CHF 1,500
+2. Comprehensive insurance in the event of a collision: CHF 1,500

-Partial comprehensive coverage: CHF 0
+3. Partial comprehensive cover: CHF 0

-No insurance coverage is provided,
+No insurance cover is provided if

-Extended glass coverage:
+**Extended glass cover: **

-General Terms and Conditions for Vehicle Insurance (Edition 01/2015)
+General Terms and Conditions for Vehicle Insurance (Edition 09/2021)

 General Terms and Conditions B1 Assistance (Edition 01/2017)